qermit/bel_projects/modules/syncmon/README.md

 Purpose
 -------

-This application is used to monitor the synchronization quality of White Rabbit nodes.
+This application is used to monitor the synchronization quality of White Rabbit nodes or switches.

 Configuration File Layout
 -------------------------